 What’s In My Camera Bag

-Being a dad of 👨🏻👩🏻👦🏻👦🏻👶🏻 three, with another on the way, I’m constantly on the lookout for a lightweight, yet powerful camera system that can take really good photos and excellent video.
+Being a dad of 👨🏻👩🏻👦🏻👦🏻👶🏻 four, I’m constantly on the lookout for lightweight, powerful gear that can take excellent photos and video.

 So if you’re wondering what gear I use, here’s the full list (as of March 2017)…

 Fujifilm XF 18-55 f/2.8-4 R LM OIS – Kit lens that came with my X-T2

 Fujifilm XF 23mm f/1.4 R – See it at Amazon or B&H Photo

 Fujifilm XF 35mm f/2 R WR – See it at Amazon or B&H Photo

 Fujifilm XF 56mm f/1.2 R – See it at Amazon or B&H Photo

 SanDisk Extreme Pro 64GB SD Card – See it at Amazon or B&H Photo